Saleh Chihadeh: Club career

 On 31 January 2022, Chihadeh joined Future in Egypt.

+On 7 July 2023, Rapperswil-Jona announced the signing of Chihadeh.
+But only a month later, he left the club because the contract had been terminated for private reasons, by mutual agreement between the player and the club.

+On 17 August 2023, SC Kriens announced the signing of Chihadeh.

 International career

 Chihadeh was born in Safuriye near Nazareth, and moved to Switzerland at the age of 7.
-He made his debut for the Palestine national football team in a friendly 2-1 win over Pakistan.
+He made his debut for the Palestine national football team in a friendly 2–1 win over Pakistan.